 Can claustrophobia be overcome?

 Yes, claustrophobia generally responds very well to coaching.
 With hypnosis, and sometimes TRT, we often find the underlying cause – and even when we don't, the anxiety patterns that have built up can still be dissolved.
-Exposure to the feared situation is possible, but only once you feel truly strengthened through the coaching process.
+The feared situations are only revisited once you feel truly strengthened through the coaching process.

 How long does coaching for claustrophobia take?